mendersoftware/mender-docs/02.Overview/12.Role.Based.Access.Control/docs.md

 while only selected users have access to Production devices.
 Another common use case is to segregate device access based on geographical location, e.g. Europe vs. US.
+To have a user who has full control over a particular group in the UI and nothing else, be sure to give them the roles: Deployments Manager, Read Access and the chosen Device group role.

 Users with the Admin role can manage other users, including creating and assigning roles when creating a new user account or editing an existing user